 - cl_crosshair_dynamic_splitalpha_innermod (These values change how far the crosshair can split)

 - cl_crosshair_dynamic_splitalpha_outermod (These values change how far the crosshair can split)

 - cl_crosshair_dynamic_splitdist (These values change how far the crosshair can split)

 - cl_crosshaircolor (Color of the crosshair)

-- cl_crosshaircolor_b (Manual way to edit crosshair colours by RBG)
+- cl_crosshaircolor_b (Manual way to edit crosshair colors by RBG)

-- cl_crosshaircolor_g (Manual way to edit crosshair colours by RBG)
+- cl_crosshaircolor_g (Manual way to edit crosshair colors by RBG)

-- cl_crosshaircolor_r (Manual way to edit crosshair colours by RBG)
+- cl_crosshaircolor_r (Manual way to edit crosshair colors by RBG)